vindasna/GeoLab/README.md

 ## Container

 Currently, GeoLab is available as a docker container upon request (email : nabil.vindas@cea.fr).

+## Access to Atlases

+The atlases are available upon request (email : nabil.vindas@cea.fr)